Peter's 12 Rules of Composting

 ”Aerobic composting optimizes the biology of the composting system, expedites the composting process, produces heat that we use to destroy pathogens, parasites and weed seeds, and results in a high-quality finished product.”

 Aerobic composting means that the oxygen level in the compost pile is maintained at 10% or higher (the air we breathe at sea level contains about 20% oxygen).

 Most people believe that a compost pile needs to be turned from time to time to reintroduce oxygen into the mix.
-In fact, this does work but only for a very short period of time.
-The oxygen in the freshly turned active compost pile is consumed very quickly, and drops well below 10% within 30 to 45 minutes.
+This does work but only for a very short period of time.
+The oxygen in the freshly turned active compost pile is consumed very quickly and drops well below 10% within 30 to 45 minutes.
 Turning the compost pile is a lot of work for very little gain.

-With an O2Compost System, an electric blower delivers air to the base of the pile every 20 to 30 minutes or so to replenish the oxygen in the mix.
-The blower is operated by a timer that is set to turn ON for 30-seconds to 2-minutes, typically.
+With an O2Compost System, an electric blower delivers air to the base of the pile every 20 to 30 minutes to replenish the oxygen in the mix.
+The blower is operated by a timer that is typically set to turn ON from 30 seconds to 2 minutes.
 What is the perfect timer setting?
 (See Rule 3).

-The blower cycles On and Off , 24 hours a day, 7 days a week for the first 30-days of composting,– without you having to “fire up the tractor”.
+The blower cycles On and Off 24 hours a day, 7 days a week for the first 30 days of composting without having to “fire up the tractor”.
 It will happen even when you are on vacation.
 Now that’s what I call multi-tasking.

 Rule 5: Water is Life

 If oxygen is the secret to composting, WATER is the magic ingredient.
 Aerobic microorganisms live in a thin film of water around each of the particles and this thin film serves as their “highway”, allowing populations of bacteria and fungi to grow in number and diversity and spread rapidly throughout the pile.
 Water also serves to reduce pile odors and helps keep pile temperatures at manageable levels.